 MTD will make fundamental changes to the way the tax system works; making it more effective, more efficient and easier for taxpayers to get their tax right.

 Most business owners will likely already use Xero, Quickbooks, Kashflow or another online software.
 As chartered accountants we can recommend the best system for you and even for larger retail business who require stock integrated bookkeeping systems we can recommend Sage200.

 This means that businesses and landlords with a turnover below the VAT threshold will be able to choose when to move to the new digital system.
 Whether you like or loath the sound of MTD there is no doubt that the system will be here to stay and its time to ensure that you are getting prepared.

-HRMC says that the new MTD system will help combat avoidable errors estimated to cost the public purse over £9bn a year.
-HMRC will also introduce a new points based penalty system but there will be a one-year ‘soft landing’ period until April 2020.
+HRMC says that the new Making Tax Digital system will help combat avoidable errors.
+These errors cost the public purse over £9bn a year.
+HMRC will also introduce a new points based penalty system.
+However, there will be a one-year ‘soft landing’ period until April 2020.

 There are also some privacy concerns that far more online information will be available to HMRC.
-Hopefully, the benefits of MTD going forward will far outweigh the initial planning time and expense preparing for the new system.
+Hopefully, the benefits of MTD going forward will far outweigh the initial planning time and expense.